Leroymilo/Puzzle-Box/README.md

 # Swap!

-Download the .zip file, extract it and run Swap.exe
+Download the latest .zip file, extract it and run Swap.exe

 There are instructions in game.